pradeeprao22/product_listing/README.md

 8. Posts view according to the user profile.
 9. Now user can post a product or content.
 10. Now posts are with the pagination feature.
+11. Coming soon (Implementing react on rails so that our components will be more dynemic)

 Versions:
 Ruby 2.5.1